-Why are these Sloppy Joe’s the best ever?
+So, why are these the best Sloppy Joe’s ever?

-First, because they’re not overly sweet or fussy.
+First, this is a great recipe because the sloppy joe meat isn’t overly sweet or fussy.
 You don’t even need a knife for this.
-For reals.

 And second, it’s my grandma’s recipe.
 No, not Grandma Inez.
 My Grandma LaRue, who claims she’s a “horrible cook.”
 I sense that she doesn’t enjoy cooking, but I have to disagree with her.
 In fact, two of my favorite family recipes come from her, my favorite chocolate cake.
 And these Sloppy Joe’s.

 My mom made these for us all the time when I was growing up.
+Our family loves them.
 When I eat them now I think about a typical night around the table. . . .

 Dad watches the news.
 Mom tries to convince my picky baby sister to eat.
 And my younger brother and I make faces and stick out our tongues (full of chewed-up dinner) at each other from across the table while my mom’s preoccupied.
 Then we do the “I have a secret” giggle, and my mom wonders what’s so funny.

-I threw my little spin on these as well, using plain tomato sauce in place of condensed tomato soup, using a gluten-free thickener, and using lettuce leaves (on occasion) instead of buns.
+I threw my little spin on these as well, using plain tomato sauce in place of condensed tomato soup (fewer ingredients in that can and much cleaner!), using a gluten-free thickener (Or not.
+Most of the time I don’t even add it), and using lettuce leaves (on occasion) instead of hamburger buns.
 Grains for greens!

 I have to admit — eating these as a lettuce wrap gives a whole new meaning to the word “sloppy.”